- Chairman: Coucilmember David Snyder, City of Falls Church

 NVTA Staff Lead

 The Northern Virginia Transportation Authority has a strong interest in the potential role of transportation technologies and related travel trends, in helping the region address its mobility challenges.
-The Authority has a pending $15M funding request to the Commonwealth for a Regional Multi-Modal Mobility Program project that will use transportation technologies to enable new approaches in this regard.
-To support this and similar future initiatives, the Authority’s Executive Director, Monica Backmon, has established a Transportation Technology Committee (TTC)::
+In fact, the Authority and the Commonwealth of Virginia have teamed up to develop a Regional Multi-Modal Mobility Program that will use transportation technologies to enable new approaches in this regard.
+To support this and similar future initiatives, the Authority’s CEO, Monica Backmon, has established a Transportation Technology Committee (TTC):

-- To advise the NVTA Executive Director on multi-modal transportation technologies and related transportation trends that support (or endanger) the vision of the Authority as stated in its current Five-Year Strategic Plan;
+- To advise the NVTA CEO on multimodal transportation technologies and related transportation trends that support (or endanger) the vision of the Authority as stated in its current Five-Year Strategic Plan;

-- To make specific recommendations for consideration by the NVTA Executive Director related to the development of TransAction, the regional, multi-modal, long-range transportation plan for Northern Virginia, and the development of updates to the Authority’s Six Year Program.
+- To make specific recommendations for consideration by the NVTA CEO related to the development of TransAction, the regional, multimodal, long-range transportation plan for Northern Virginia, and the development of updates to the Authority’s Six Year Program.
 Such recommendations may include the use of transportation technologies to complement traditional transportation infrastructure and enhance the operation and performance of the regional transportation system; and

 The TTC will address transportation technologies and related trends that are occurring on multiple, overlapping timelines, e.g. today, during the next couple of years, and on a multi-decadal basis.